 If you really want to get to know Hoorn, book a tour!
 Ideal for families, couples or larger groups.
 Guided tours are always tailor-made and usually last 1.5 to 2 hours.

-A private city walk of 1.5 hours starts from EUR 75,-.
+The rate for a private tour of 1.5 hours starts at EUR 90 (group rate for a group with up to 6 people).
 For foreign guests I always make a tour tailored to your needs.
 Guided tours can be extended to a full day.
 The costs depend on the duration of the tour, the size of the group, the mode of transport, etc. Please contact me for a quote.

 Popular private guided tours Hoorn